changeworld/azure-docs.pl-pl/articles/storage/blobs/data-lake-storage-migrate-on-premises-HDFS-cluster.md

     -ls -R  wasb://<container_name>@<blob_service_endpoint>/
     ```

-   * Zastąp symbol zastępczy `<blob_service_endpoint>` nazwą punktu końcowego usługi BLOB Service.
+   * Replace the `<blob_service_endpoint>` placeholder with the name of your blob service endpoint.

-   * Zastąp symbol zastępczy `<account_key>` kluczem dostępu do konta.
+   * Replace the `<account_key>` placeholder with the access key of your account.

-   * Zastąp symbol zastępczy `<container-name>` nazwą kontenera.
+   * Replace the `<container-name>` placeholder with the name of your container.

-7. Skopiuj dane z usługi Hadoop HDFS do urządzenie Data Box Storage BLOB do utworzonego wcześniej kontenera.
-Jeśli nie można odnaleźć katalogu, do którego ma zostać skopiowane, polecenie zostanie automatycznie utworzone.
+7. Copy data from the Hadoop HDFS to Data Box Blob storage, into the container that you created earlier.
+If the directory that you are copying into is not found, the command automatically creates it.

     ```
     hadoop distcp \